dbsystel/DBNetworkStack/README.md

 ## Basic Demo
 Lets say you want to fetch a ``html`` string.

 First you have to create a service, by providing a networkaccess.
 You can use NSURLSession out of the box or provide your own custom solution by implementing  ```NetworkAccessProviding```.
-In addition you need to register baseURLs for request mapping.
-This gives you the flexability to change your baseURLs very easyly when your envionment changes.
+In addition you need to register baseURLs endpoints for request mapping.
+This gives you the flexability to change your endpoints very easyly when your envionment changes.

 ```swift